dxos/dxos/docs/design/halo-spec.md

 ## 3. Specification

-A HALO is a secure, replicated, peer-to-peer database containing an Agent's decentralized credentials.
+A HALO is a secure, replicated, peer-to-peer dataset containing an Agent's decentralized credentials.
 The HALO is used to manage identity, credentials, Devices, and the Agent's Circle.
 The HALO protocols are implemented by components that form part of smart clients that can run securely cross-platform (e.g., Web browser, Mobile app, Terminal client, backend service.)

-1.  ***Identity***
+*   **Identity**
     *   Agents can create and manage multiple identities.
     *   Agents can recover an identity from a 24-word seed phrase.
     *   Identities can be used across Devices without sharing private keys.